12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 • Quick to set up – No elaborate preparation required

 Some games on this list are pure abstracts like chess.
-Others bend the rules slightly—adding cards or asymmetric setups—while maintaining the strategic depth that chess players crave.
+Others bend the rules slightly — adding cards or asymmetric setups — while maintaining the strategic depth that chess players crave.
+If you’re still learning the fundamentals, our complete guide to chess rules for beginners is a great starting point before exploring alternatives.

 Players: 2 | Time: 20 minutes | Why chess players love it: No board, no luck, pure positioning